- 1. PLANNING A TRIP TO PARIS

 1. PLANNING A TRIP TO PARIS

-Planning a trip to Paris?
+Visiting Paris for the First Time?
 Does travel planning take so much of your time and effort?
-Don’t you know where to get reliable information?
-Look no further, our Paris travel planner is the best tool for those who want to visit Paris for the first time, with all the Paris tips and tricks that you need to plan your first time in Paris like a pro.
+Don’t you know where to get reliable information for your first trip to Paris?
+Paris for first timers can be overwhelming but look no further, our Paris Travel Planner is the best tool for people planning a trip to Paris, with all the Paris tips and tricks that you need for your first time in Paris.

 Some questions to ask yourself which help plan your first trip to Paris accordingly: